Twentysix26/Red-Docs/red/red_install_win.md

 ```
 git clone -b develop --single-branch https://github.com/Twentysix26/Red-DiscordBot.git Red-DiscordBot
 ```

 Git should now start downloading the files and put everything into a folder called "Red-DiscordBot".

 This is pretty much it.
 If you haven't already, [make a new account for the bot](https://discordapp.com/) and join your own server with it.

-Enter the folder, run startRed.bat (or startRedLoop.bat for auto restart in case of error) and follow the instructions.
+Enter the folder, run startRed.bat *(or startRedLoop.bat for auto restart in case of error)* and follow the instructions for setup.

 And we're done.